google/rba/README.md

       - Clicks
       - Any other metrics you would like to utilize to segment your variables

+Other digital media can be included such as social - as long as it meets the required frequency and timeframe for modeling.

 Sales Data:
     - Pull the following columns:
       - Date